microsoft/Olive/examples/directml/stable_diffusion/README.md

   - `runwayml/stable-diffusion-v1-5` (default)
   - LoRA variants of the above base models may work as well.
 See [LoRA Models (Experimental)](#lora-models-experimental).
 - `--num_inference_steps <count>` : the default value is 50, but a lower value may produce sufficiently high quality images while taking less time overall.

+If you omit `--interactive`, the script will generate the requested number of images without displaying a UI and then terminate.
+Use the `--prompt` option to specify the prompt when using non-interactive mode.

 # LoRA Models (Experimental)